-To prepare students for external GCSE exams, they will sit end of year internal exams Summer term of Year 10 and Autumn term of Year 11.
-This will give them invaluable experience of revising for a set of exams in a small time period as well as familiarising them with the formal exam procedures.
+To prepare students for external GCSE exams, they will sit end of year internal exams in the Summer term of Year 10 and Autumn term of Year 11.

+This will give them invaluable experience in revising for a set of exams in a short time period as well as familiarising them with the formal exam procedures.

 The results from these exam periods will be used to monitor the progress made by students.